Updated on:

 Censorship

-According to the 2021 “Freedom of the Press” Report from Freedom House, Oman remains one of the most repressive countries in the Middle East in terms of Internet censorship.
+According to the 2024 2021 “Freedom of the Press” Report from Freedom House, Oman remains one of the most conservative countries in the Middle East in terms of Internet censorship.
 Oman’s Internet Service Manual specifies a great amount of prohibited content – including false data, elicit or politically charged content, and forums that allow for the voicing of dissent.
 Though some use VPNS to escape the high-level censorship, the access to these networks has been widely blocked.
+We’ll discuss how censorship affects advertising in Oman in more detail further below.

 Oman Internet Country Codes

-Oman provides country code top-level domains (ccTLDs) in both Arabic and English.
+Oman provides country code top-level domains (ccTLDs) in both Arabic and English through Omantel, the country’s main telecoms service.
 However, the use of .org, .net, and .com websites is greater in Oman than the use of these codes outside of government websites.
 Entities must apply for registration of a .om or .عمان Internet domain under the Domain Names Administration in Oman.
-Typical annual registration has a tariff of approximately 30 Omani riyals (approximately 80 USD).
+New registration has a fee of 25 OMR ( $65 USD), whereas domain name yearly renewal has a fee of just 5 OMR ($13 USD).

 Top-Level Domains